jackfood/Half-codeInterpreter/Readme.md

-# Python Code Runner Lite (Half Code interpreter) for using Web ChatGPT 3.5 Turbo.
+# Half Code interpreter - Python for using Web ChatGPT 3.5 Turbo.

 This code is made totally with the help of Web ChatGPT 3.5 turbo on my idea.
 I have no coding experience.